 Port 4 pins are utilized as segment address lines during external bus cycles that use segmentation (i.e. an address space above 64 Kbytes).
 The number of pins that is used for segment address output determines the external address space which is directly accessible.
-The required pins for segment address lines is configured at system start-up.
-Please refer to System Specification, System Control Unit Chapter.
+The required pins for segment address lines are configured at system start-up.

-Note: Port 4 pins (if any) may also be used for general purpose IO or for the CAN or SDLM interface.
-For the XC161 implementation, the chip select lines are assigned to Port 6.
+Note: Port 4 pins (if any) may also be used for general purpose IO or for the CAN interface.